kerberos-io/turn-and-stun/README.md

 This project is based on the [Pion Turn project](https://github.com/pion/turn), which is an API to create a custom TURN/STUN server and allows you to add authentication, middleware, logging, etc features.

 We are using a TURN and STUN server in our Kerberos Enterprise Suite offering to connect Kerberos Agents, living at the edge, to a remote Kerberos Hub.
-Livestreams are being forwarded from the edge to the cloud using WebRTC, and therefore relevant services such as TURN and STUN are leveraged.
+Livestreams are being forwarded (without port-forwarding enabled) from the edge to the cloud using WebRTC, and therefore relevant services such as TURN and STUN are leveraged.

 # Dockerized